WELCOMING THE GAME CHANGER OF HUMAN SOCIETY: A DEFENSE OF THE MORAL PERMISSIBILITY AND OBLIGATIONS OF HUMAN GENETIC ENGINEERING

 This thesis focuses on the moral issues surrounding human genetic engineering and advertises an accepting moral attitude to this booming technology.
 This thesis will first discuss the types of human genetic engineering that bioethicists usually make and reject their moral significance.
 This thesis will then proceed to defend human genetic engineering against seven types of moral objections and establish the moral permissibility of human genetic engineering.
 Finally, this thesis contends that in the future society which guarantees the safety and accessibility of human genetic engineering, parents have the moral obligation to use human genetic engineering for the betterment of their children.

 Li, Yongkang, "WELCOMING THE GAME CHANGER OF HUMAN SOCIETY: A DEFENSE OF THE MORAL PERMISSIBILITY AND OBLIGATIONS OF HUMAN GENETIC ENGINEERING" (2021).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1586.